-Diagnosing diabetes, type 1, type 2, gestational diabetes or pre-diabetes, involves a blood test to evaluate how well your body is handling glucose.
+Diagnosing diabetes, type 1, type 2, gestational diabetes or prediabetes, involves a blood test to see how well your body is handling glucose.
 Urine tests may also be used to diagnose type 1.
 Before you know for sure you have diabetes, you may have to have more than one blood test.

 The symptoms of diabetes can be so subtle and come on so gradually that you can have diabetes for years before the symptoms become obvious enough to prompt a visit to your doctor.
 For that reason, it is recommended that adults over the age of 45 be tested for diabetes.
 In addition, if you find that you have one or more of the risk factors for diabetes, you should talk to your Riverside primary care doctor about getting tested for diabetes.

 What to expect when being tested for diabetes